-8. Member Obligations to Salespersons, Sales Policies and Salesperson Relations
+8. MEMBER OBLIGATIONS TO SALESPERSONS, SALES POLICIES AND SALESPERSON RELATIONS

-8.1 Members shall give their Salespersons either a written agreement to be signed by both the company and the Salesperson, or a written statement containing all essential details of the relationship between the Salesperson and the company.
-Members shall inform their Salespersons of their legal obligations, including any applicable licences, registrations and taxes.

-8.2 No Member shall require or encourage its Salespersons to purchase inventory or to assume other expenses in connection with the exercise of its business that are unreasonably high.
+- 8.1 Members shall give their Salespersons either a written agreement to be signed by both the company and the Salesperson, or a downloadable electronic statement containing all essential details of the relationship between the Salesperson and the company.
+Members shall inform their Salespersons of their legal obligations, including any applicable licences, registrations and taxes. - 8.2 No Member shall require or encourage its Salespersons to purchase inventory or to assume other expenses in connection with the exercise of its business that are unreasonably high.
+Companies shall take clear and reasonable steps to ensure that Salespersons who are receiving compensation for downline sales volumes are either consuming or reselling the products they purchase in order to qualify to receive compensation. - 8.3 It shall be considered an unfair and deceptive recruiting practice for a Member or Salesperson to require or encourage an independent salesperson to purchase unreasonable amounts of inventory or sales aids.
+The Code Administrator may employ any appropriate remedy to ensure any individual salesperson shall not incur significant financial loss as a result of such prohibited behaviour.

-8.3 The facts of each particular case, including the following, will determine whether the expenses assumed or inventory purchased are unreasonable:

-- (a) the relationship of the expenses or inventory to the possible earnings expectation; - (b) the nature and competitiveness of the producers held and the market environment; and - (c) the Member's Product return and/or inventory restocking policies and the established Sales record of the Salesperson.
+- 8.4 The Code Administrator, upon finding a Member company has engaged in false, misleading or deceptive recruiting practices, may employ any appropriate remedy to ensure any complainant shall not incur significant financial loss as result of such prohibited behaviour, including but not limited to requiring such Member company to repurchase any and all inventory, promotional materials, sales aids and/or kits which a complainant has purchased. - 8.5 The facts of each particular case, including the following, will determine whether the expenses assumed or inventory purchased are unreasonable: - a. the relationship of the expenses or inventory to the possible earnings expectation; - b. the nature and competitiveness of the producers held and the market environment; and - c. the Member's Product return and/or inventory restocking policies and the established Sales record of the Salesperson.

+9. EARNINGS AND ACCOUNTS
-8.4 Each Member shall provide its Salespersons with periodic accounts concerning, as applicable, sales, purchases, details of earnings, commissions, bonuses, discounts, deliveries, cancellations, and other relevant data, in accordance with the company's arrangement with its Salespersons.

-8.5 All amounts due shall be paid and any withholdings made in a commercially reasonable manner.
+- 9.1 Each Member shall provide its Salespersons with periodic accounts concerning, as applicable, sales, purchases, details of earnings, commissions, bonuses, discounts, deliveries, cancellations, and other relevant data, in accordance with the company's arrangement with its Salespersons. - 9.2 Earnings paid to Salespersons shall be derived from sales of products or services to consumers.
+Earnings of Salespersons may be based on the sales and personal consumption by the Salespersons and their downlines. - 9.3 Salespersons shall not receive earnings for recruiting other Salespersons into a sales system; except that Members may provide Salespersons with minimal incentives which are in accordance with local law. - 9.4 All amounts due shall be paid and any withholdings made in a commercially reasonable manner.

-8.6 Notwithstanding Section 8.3, every Member shall permit its Salespersons to return Products in Saleable condition on reasonable commercial terms.

-8.7 Every Member shall inform its Salespersons of the right to return Products and how it can be exercised.
-Salespersons must be given the option of returning Product to the person from whom they purchased it, or to the company.

-8.8 The factors to be considered in determining what constitutes reasonable commercial terms include:

-(a) the nature of the Product;

-(b) the time period given to return Product;

-- (c) the percentage of money returned; - (d) the procedures to be followed in returning the Product; and - (e) a comparison of other Product return policies of similar companies.
+- 9.5 Notwithstanding Section 8.5, every Member shall permit its Salespersons to return Products in Saleable condition on reasonable commercial terms. - 9.6 Every Member shall inform its Salespersons of the right to return Products and how it can be exercised.
+Salespersons must be given the option of returning Product to the person from whom they purchased it, or to the company. - 9.7 The factors to be considered in determining what constitutes reasonable commercial terms include: - a. the nature of the Product; - b. the time period given to return Product; - c. the percentage of money returned; - d. the procedures to be followed in returning the Product; and - e. a comparison of other Product return policies of similar companies.

-9. Other Materials
+10. OTHER MATERIALS